DushyantYdv/Bank_Application/README.md

 # Bank_Application
-Bank Application: Created a banking application to manage customer data using Python and SQL.
+Created a banking application to manage customer data using Python and SQL.